Technical SEO is the process of optimising your website to help search engines crawl and index it more effectively.

 https://www.yourdomain.com or https://yourdomain.com

-It doesn’t matter which you use, but if both are showing, then you’re going to have severe duplicated content problems.
-301 redirect one to the other and check your work by entering the version you’re not using into your browser’s search bar.
-It should automatically redirect to your chosen version.
+It doesn’t matter which you use, but if both are showing, you’re going to have severe duplicated content problems.
+So 301 redirect one to the other and check your work by entering the version you’re not using into your browser’s search bar.
+After that, it should automatically redirect to your chosen version.

 You’ll notice in the example above I only used HTTPS and not HTTP.
 That’s because every eCommerce store should have an SSL certificate to ensure a secure and encrypted connection.